-In the second bar, play the second fret with first finger, fourth fret with third finger, third fret with second finger and 5th fret with your pinky finger.
+In the second bar, play the second fret with the first finger, fourth fret with the third finger, third fret with the second finger and 5th fret with your pinky finger.
 Similarly use the same principle to play all the bars.

-Start this exercise from 1st fret of the 1st string and travel all the way to 12 fret the make sure to descend.
+Start this exercise from the 1st fret of the 1st string and travel all the way to the 12 fret then make sure to descend.
 Repeat this same sequence on every string including ascending and descending.
 This exercise will surely help you in freeing your fingers and give your fingers more independence.

-This exercise is for sure going to confuse you in the beginning because it designed that way.
-Make sure to practice it in a slower tempo with a metronome and use up and down ( alternate ) picking everytime.
+This exercise is for sure going to confuse you in the beginning because it is designed that way.
+Make sure to practice it in a slower tempo with a metronome and use up and down ( alternate ) picking every time.

 4. Spider Exercise

 I am sure you have heard about this exercise but this version is a little different from the versions that you will find on the internet.